meerahahn/meerahahn.github.io/_publications/visualassistant.md

 ---
 title: "Learning a Visually Grounded Memory Assistant"
 collection: publications
-permalink: /publication/test
+permalink: /publication/visualassist
-excerpt: 'We introduce a novel interface for large scale collection of human memory and assistance.Using the interface we collect the THE VISUALLY GROUNDED MEMORY ASSISTANT dataset which is aimed at developing our understanding of (1) the information people encode during navigation of 3D environments and (2) conditions under which people ask for memory assistance.'
+excerpt: 'We introduce a novel interface for large scale collection of human memory and assistance.
+Using the interface we collect the THE VISUALLY GROUNDED MEMORY ASSISTANT dataset which is aimed at developing our understanding of (1) the information people encode during navigation of 3D environments and (2) conditions under which people ask for memory assistance.'
 date: 2020-12-01
 venue: 'Arxiv.'
 paperurl: 'https://github.com/meera1hahn/Visual-Assistant'